A6 is a paper size that is often used for postcards. More exotic uses are small pocketbooks, library microfiche, and toilet paper.

 Resolution needed to print an A6 size picture

 - At 300 ppi (pixels per inch) the image needs to be 1240 x 1748 pixels.
-This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calenders,…).
-For photo books it is also the optimum resolution but a somewhat lower pixel count (250 dpi) is acceptable for great looking photographs.
+This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calendars,…).
+For photo books, it is also the optimum resolution but lower pixel count (down to 250 dpi) still gives great-looking photographs.

 - At 150 ppi the image needs to be 620 x 874 pixels.
 This is the minimum resolution for newspapers or posters viewed from a fairly short distance.